Heroine with an “E”

 I’m totally cool with pronoun usage that informs nothing of gender about the noun, though I still stumble over “they.”
 I’d like something to specifically indicate plural or singular.
 That’s not always obvious from context, and the number of nouns seems like significant information to convey.

-I avoided personal use of the word “partner” for some time because of the assumptions some people make, but now I think I actually like it better than husband or wife in most cases because of the assumptions that others make.
-The older use of those terms sometimes carries the connotation of possession, especially for women who were once considered chattel.
+I avoided personal use of the word “partner” for some time because of the assumptions some people make, but now I think I actually like it better than “husband” or “wife” in most cases because of the assumptions that others make.
+The older use of those terms sometimes carries the connotation of ownership, especially for women who were once considered chattel.
 A partner is what I want.
 It’s what I have, and it’s what my partner also deserves.

-There’s an old gendered word I want to hang on to though.
-It’s “heroine” with an “e” (not e-less heroin, the illicit opiate, not the main character of a period British novel either), but a female hero.
+There’s an old gendered word I want to hang on to though, “heroine” with an “e” (not e-less heroin, the illicit opiate, nor the main character of a period British novel), but a female hero.
 Women are heroes.
-Sometimes they do it in an ungendered way, and when they do, “hero” is fine.
+Sometimes they do it in an ungendered way, and when they do, “hero” is an excellent word.
 But, at least as often, women are heroes in a uniquely feminine way.
 We have a word for female heroism and I like to use it.
 I’d love to see heroine have a renaissance.
 It’s a good word.
 It’s a good thing to be.
+I recommend trying it.
+See if it works for you.

-I started a list of books I read this year for my own purposes and later thought to publish it.
-It was a lot of books, though, so actually publishing it seemed competitive or braggy. which is not where I want to be.
-But, then I received an email that had a “This Weeks Reading” section down near the closing.
-It’s a regular email and always has, but this week the section offered a solution.
+For my own purposes I started a list of books I read this year and later thought to post it.
+It was a lot of books, though, so actually publishing it seemed somewhat competitive or braggy, which is not where I want to be.
+Then I received an email that had a “This Weeks Reading” section down near the closing.
+It’s a regular email and the section has always been there.
+It’s really rather common, but this week when seeing it there, I realized it was the solution.
 I thought “Yeah, that’s the way to do it”.
-So, that’s what I will do too.
+So, I will.
 There won’t be a critique or a review.
-I may, or may not. say a few words about what I found most useful or entertaining about the book(s).
+Here’s a list of places to see those.
+I may, or may not say a few words about what I found most useful, important or entertaining about the book(s).
 So, here goes.

 This Week’s Reading